Distance:1.3 Miles Oneway

 About halfway up the mountain is an outlook looking towards Temple Mountain.

 The road flattens out before one last steep section to the summit.
 At the top is a picnic area, fire tower and park store which is open seasonally.
-Unfortunately the summit was covered in clouds, but it was still beautiful with the snow covered trees.
+This is also an amazing summit to watch the sunrise.

 This page contains affiliate links for which I may receive a small amount of compensation at no cost to you.